hamberguesa/team_awesome/README.md

-# Activerecord Todos Part 2
+# ActiveRecord Todos Part 2

 ##Learning Competencies

+* Use the model-view-controller pattern to organize code and decouple concerns
+* Model relationships in a relational database (one-to-one, one-to-many, many-to-many)
+* Use Active Record Migrations to create a database
+* Use Active Record Queries to query a database
+* Use Active Record to create Associations between database tables

 ##Summary

  Now that you have a working TODO app, it's time to exercise your Active Record Associations muscles and add in support for multiple lists.
 For example a list for work TODOs , home TODOs, DBC TODOs.

-[Here's a skeleton app](http://cl.ly/3u1L1M0B3q3E) that will be helpful, if you didn't use it for the first part of this challenge.

-## Objectives
+Copy your `ar_todos` directory from [Active Record Todos Part 1](https://github.com/sea-lions-2014/activerecord-todos-part-1-challenge) into the source directory for this challenge.

+##Releases

-### Design the Schema for supporting multiple lists.
+###Release 0 : Design the Schema for supporting multiple lists.

 Here are some requirements for multiple lists: